HadarLeiman/Ex4/README.md

 The client program can be initialized with 2 command line arguments:
 (1) IP number of the user using the program.
 (2) port number of the server to connect to.

-In general the server is waiting for the clients, the server can take care of multipal clients parallele. when a user is done using the server services it can choose (8) from the menu to exit the program, in that case the client closes the connection to the server.
-The server stayes open for his clients and will continue accepting new clients. as long as the client connected If the user enters an invalid input the program will print "Invalid input" message to the screen and continue displaying the menu.

 ## **How to Install and Run (UNIX users):**